Iran lawmakers chant 'thank you, police' despite growing public fury over woman's death | Politics

 The lawyer for Amini's family, Saleh Nikbakht, told the semi-official Etemadonline news website that "respectable doctors" believe she was hit in custody.
 Amini's autopsy report and other medical details have not been released, but her father said he saw bruises on her leg and that other women detained with her said she was beaten.
 Iran's police authorities say Amini died of a heart attack and deny she was beaten to death in custody.

 The country's hardline President Ebrahim Raisi has ordered an investigation into Amini's death.
 He said last week that a forensic report would be presented in "coming days".
-Amnesty International on Friday reported 52 people killed in the protests, with hundreds injured and thousands arrested.
-Iranian state media said last week, 41 people, including security forces, had been killed.
+Amnesty International on Friday reported that hundreds were injured and thousands have been arrested in the protests.

+State media said at least 20 people were killed in the Zahedan clashes, blaming a separatist group from the Baluchi minority for starting a shootout in the city.
 Amini's death and the crackdown have drawn international criticism of Iran's rulers, who in turn accuse the United States and some European countries of exploiting the unrest to try to destabilise the Islamic Republic.
-Iran said last week it had arrested nine people from Germany, Poland, Italy, France, the Netherlands, Sweden and other countries for their role in the protests.
+(Writing by Parisa Hafezi; Editing by Kirsten Donovan and Frank Jack Daniel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)